JetBrains/kotlin-web-site/docs/topics/kotlin-ide.md

 ## Fleet

-> Jetbrains Fleet is currently in [Public Preview](https://blog.jetbrains.com/fleet/2022/10/introducing-the-fleet-public-preview/), and at this stage is free to use.
+> JetBrains Fleet is currently in Public Preview, and at this stage is free to use.
 {type="note"}

 [JetBrains Fleet](https://www.jetbrains.com/fleet/) is a polyglot IDE and code editor that provides advanced support for Kotlin